France–India relations: Strategic partnership

 French Overseas regions of Réunion and Mayotte establish French sovereign presence in the Indian Ocean.
-Réunion has a significant ethnic Indian population colloquially called Malbars and which includes all Réunionnais of Indian origin.
+Réunion has a significant ethnic Indian population colloquially called Malbars, which includes all Réunionnais of Indian origin.
 Réunion's location in the Indian Ocean makes France ideally positioned to leverage advantages of the Neighbourhood first policy and Indian Ocean outreach priorities which were announced by the government of Narendra Modi.

 On 20 November 2015, a week after the attacks in Paris, French Minister Laurent Fabius visited New Delhi and met with Prime Minister Narendra Modi and Foreign Minister Sushma Swaraj.
-The talks centered around enhancing cooperation to fight terrorism, as well as preparations for the 2015 Climate summit in Paris.
-After the meeting Fabius stated that France and India were "in the same boat" with regards to terrorism saying, "I want to say that France is grateful for tremendous support it has received from the international community including Indian friends ...
+The discussion centered around enhancing cooperation to fight terrorism, as well as preparations for the 2015 Climate summit in Paris.
+After the meeting, Fabius stated that France and India were "in the same boat" with regards to terrorism saying, "I want to say that France is grateful for tremendous support it has received from the international community including Indian friends...
 We have a good cooperation with our Indian friends on this.
-I was discussion it this morning with Prime Minister Modi.
+I was discussing it this morning with Prime Minister Modi.
 We shall develop our cooperation."

+On 7 May 2025, French Foreign Minister Jean-Noël Barrot condemned the April 22 Pahalgam attack and affirmed France’s understanding of India’s right to defend itself against terrorism.
+He emphasized the importance of restraint from both India and Pakistan to prevent further escalation.
+The French government also expressed full support for India's efforts in combating terrorism.

+In June 2025, both India and France were systematically targeted in a disinformation campaign by Pakistan and China concerning India’s air power.
+The Pakistani and Chinese social media reportedly created a narrative to create cracks in the India-France strategic partnership through the dissemination of fake news, claiming that India now had a serious dispute with the French aerospace company Dassault Aviation.
+However, the Indian government did not make any public statements that'd indicate such a conflict.

-Institutional Structure for dialogue
+Institutional structure for dialogue

-France and India have instituted a Strategic Dialogue at the level of National Security Advisers whose 27th round of Strategic Dialogue was held in Paris on 12–13 January 2015.
-The last Foreign Office Consultations at the level of Foreign Secretaries was held in Paris on 17 June 2013.
+France and India have instituted a Strategic Dialogue at the level of National Security Advisers.
+The 27th round of Strategic Dialogue was held in Paris on 12–13 January 2015.
+The last Foreign Office Consultations at the level of Foreign Secretaries occurred in Paris on 17 June 2013.